-On September 29, 2017, the DCR held approximately \$28.6 million of cash from prior Trust distributions with respect to the Units held in the DCR that were cancelled on that date.
-Of this \$28.6 million, the DCR used approximately \$2.1 million to pay its 2016 federal tax liability and another \$1.0 million is being retained by the DCR to pay its 2017 estimated federal tax liability, leaving approximately \$25.5 million in cash, which was distributed to the Trust.
+Through September 29, 2017, the DCR had received approximately \$28.6 million of cash from prior Trust distributions with respect to the Units held in the DCR that were cancelled on that date.
+Of this \$28.6 million, the DCR used approximately \$2.1 million to pay its 2016 federal tax liability and approximately \$1.0 million to pay its 2017 estimated federal tax liability, leaving approximately \$25.5 million in cash, which was returned to the Trust.
 In addition, the cancellation of Units will have the effect of increasing each Beneficiary's pro rata interest in the remaining assets in the Trust.

-For federal income tax purposes, the distribution of the \$25.5 million cash from the DCR to the Trust is not being reported by the Trust as income to each Beneficiary.
-Each Beneficiary's share of such cash is approximately \$0.258 per Unit, after giving effect to the cancellation.
-The Trust's tax basis in its remaining assets attributable to the cancelled Units have an estimated aggregate tax basis of \$4.9 million or \$.05 per Unit, after giving effect to the cancellation, estimated as of September 30, 2017.
+For federal income tax purposes, the return of the \$25.5 million cash from the DCR to the Trust is not being reported by the Trust as taxable income to each Beneficiary.
+Each Beneficiary's share of such cash is approximately \$0.258 per Unit, after giving effect to the cancellation (See Tax Worksheet).

+The Trust's estimated aggregate tax basis in its remaining assets attributable to the cancelled Units is \$4.9 million or \$.05 per Unit, after giving effect to the cancellation, estimated as of September 30, 2017.
 The Trust does not intend to adjust its tax basis in these remaining assets as a result of the cancellation of the Units previously held in the DCR.
-Approximately 1.1% of each Beneficiary's per Unit share of Trust assets is attributable to the cancelled Units.
-The Trust will separately state the portion of Trust income in future periods that is attributable to the Trust assets underlying the cancelled Units, computed by using the Trust's existing tax basis in such assets and by reference to such percentage.
-Each Beneficiary should consult with their own tax advisors based upon their particular circumstances as to the tax consequences to such Beneficiary arising from the distribution of cash from the DCR to the Trust and the cancellation of Units previously held by the DCR.
+Approximately 1.1% of each Beneficiary's per Unit share of Trust assets (calculated post-Unit cancellation) is attributable to the cancelled Units (See Tax Worksheet).
+Thus, approximately 1.1% of the estimated Q4 2017 Trust Tax Items are attributable to the cancelled Units.
+Each Beneficiary should consult with its own tax advisors based upon its particular circumstances as to the tax consequences to such Beneficiary arising from the distribution of cash from the DCR to the Trust and the cancellation of Units previously held by the DCR.